klaarnut/user-docs/en/glossary.md

 **Panel**
 : The setup tool that will automatically be activated by mouse-clicked on its display area such as content area that will have Text setup panel pops up once you place mouse on any of content area.

+**Permission**
+: The privilege to set for users for 2 high permission levels;
+        All: for all inclusive accessibiity to content editor, apps mamangement, and member management.
+        View Admin: for high accessibility to view member lists, edit content, manage apps.

 **Post**
 : The content area for Blog that you can add on your website.
 Once added, it will be appeared under Blog menu and fuctionally works as Blog post.